-Contents A1 Introduction 5 A2 Location 6 A3 Residential settlements 6 A4 Resident population 14 A5 Housing 16 A6 Businesses and agriculture 18 A7 The environment and the Green Belt 21 A8 Community facilities 27 A1 Introduction A1.1 Having obtained agreement to produce a Neighbourhood Plan for Murton Parish, the first steps taken by the Parish Council were to set up a Working Party to review in detail the state of the Parish, in particular its history and geography and to obtain as detailed account of its present population as possible.
+Contents A1 Introduction 5 A2 Location 6 A3 Residential settlements 7 A4 Resident population 14 A5 Housing 17 A6 Businesses and agriculture 19 A7 The environment and the Green Belt 22 A8 Community facilities 28 A1 Introduction A1.1 Having obtained agreement to produce a Neighbourhood Plan for Murton Parish, the first steps taken by the Parish Council were to set up a Working Party to review in detail the state of the Parish, in particular its history and geography and to obtain as detailed account of its present population as possible.
 A1.2 This Appendix summarises the information that was obtained and which is arranged in the following sections: A1 Location: the Parish in relation to York and the rest of the UK A2 Residential settlements: the different residential areas within the Parish A3 Resident population: who lives in the Parish - analysis by age, satisfaction and other criteria A4 Housing: distribution, character and tenure (owned/rented) A5 Business and agriculture: the wide range of commercial activities, including farming, based in the Parish A6 The environment and the Green Belt: balancing new development with quality of life and conservation A7 Community facilities: social venues, shops, transport, etc A1.3.
 Following this, we began to find and record what those who lived and worked in the Parish liked and valued, and what we needed in the Neighbourhood Plan to protect and develop in order to maintain and enhance these qualities.
-The section in the Submitted Plan, Murton Parish, is a very brief account about the Parish based on this Appendix.
-A2 Location A2.1 (4.1.1) Murton Parish covers an area of ca 340 hectares on the eastern edge of the city of York.
+The section in the Referendum version of the Plan, Murton Parish, is a very brief account about the Parish based on this Appendix.
+A2 Location A2.1 (4.1.1)1Murton Parish covers an area of ca 340 hectares on the eastern edge of the city of York.
 This area sits between two main roads radiating out from the city, one going to Hull and the other to Scarborough.
 The Parish's western (city-side) boundary is about 3 km from the centre of York and the Minster can be seen clearly from many parts of the Parish including the village.
-A2.2 (4.1.2) The Parish is well sited for access to other parts of the country.
+A2.
+(4.1.2) The Parish is well sited for access to other parts of the country.
 It is close to a major trunk road, A64 (Leeds to Scarborough).
 This in turn links to the main north-south roads, M1 and A1 and thence to the east-west M62.
 Thus the Parish gives easy access to major roads to London, Hull, Newcastle, Leeds, Manchester, Liverpool and the big Scottish cities.
 It is also within 6 km of York railway station which provides fast and frequent trains to London, Newcastle and Edinburgh and the east-west system to Hull, Leeds, Manchester and Liverpool, soon to be upgraded.
+1 One of the most important and helpful consultations was at the pre-submission stage involving all households and businesses in the Parish.
+Each received a letter from the Chairman of the Parish Council and an 8-page pamphlet explaining the role of Neighbourhood Planning, outlining the key proposals and giving all the Policy statements.
+The responses are recorded in the Consultation Document (Appendix 25).
+The references in brackets in this Appendix refer to the relevant paragraph in the Submission Plan (April 2022).
 A3 Residential settlements This section should be read in conjunction with Appendix B, A Brief History of the Township of Murton.